 4 – Dust bag and Authenticity cards

-Although fake handbags can come nowadays in dust bags, boxes or paper bags like the real Gucci bags, you can spot the difference by examining them closely.
+Although even fake Gucci bags can come in dust bags or boxes like real ones, you can spot the difference by examining them closely.
 The Italian luxury brand uses high-quality packaging.
 The dust bags that protect the authentic handbags are either in light honeycomb, brown, black or white, with the brand’s logo or Gucci printed on them.
 Additionally, your tote will come with authenticity cards confirming it is real.
 Pay attention to the logo’s symmetry, the spacing and the centring of the text; the word Gucci comes on the centre of the card in capital letters.
 Finally, if your bag comes in plastic wrapping, you can be sure you were duped.

 5 – High-quality hardware

 Even the best fake bags don’t get it right when it comes to Gucci’s hardware, the real ones being heavy and solid.
 All metal pieces are visibly top quality, including locks, zippers, chains, or embellishments.
+For example, the metal does not lose its gold or silver plating so easily.
 Additionally, they display the Gucci engraved with a high-quality finish and are all perfectly placed.

 6 – The impeccable stitching

 Another sign that the handbag is authentic is its impeccable stitching in the same colour as the bag.
 The stitches should be even and without loose or broken threads.
 This is especially easy to spot in GG Marmont and Soho models.
 In short, if you notice irregular stitching in the Gucci bag, you can be sure that it is fake.